-- Bias: the unintended influence of factors that are not meant to be considered; a tendency to prefer one person or thing to another. - Diversity: ways in which people differ; characteristics that make one individual or group different from another. - Equality: when every individual has the same rights, resources, and opportunities, regardless of their circumstance. - Equity: the idea that all individuals have equal access to healthcare services and resources, regardless of their race, ethnicity, socioeconomic status, gender, sexual orientation, or other characteristics. - Explicit (conscious) bias: conscious and intentional discrimination against certain groups of people. - Implicit (unconscious or hidden) bias: bias that is outside a person's consciousness; may directly contradict a person's stated beliefs and values. - National origin discrimination: Treating people unfavorably due to where they are from, their ethnicity or their accent.

-- Prejudice: a bias, opinion, idea, or belief about something; an assumption or dislike for a person or group simply based on the person's membership in that group. - Racial discrimination: treating a person adversely due to race or characteristics associated with that race, such as hair texture, facial features, or skin color. - Structural racism: the history and current reality of racism across all institutions combining to create a system that negatively impacts communities of color. - Stereotype: beliefs and opinions about the characteristics, attributes, and behaviors of members of a group; a generalization, often exaggerated, or untrue.
+- Bias: a tendency to prefer one person or thing over another. - Diversity: ways in which we differ. - Equality: when each individual has the same rights, resources, and opportunities. - Equity: all individuals have equal access to healthcare services, regardless of their race, ethnicity, socioeconomic status, gender, sexual orientation, or other characteristics. - Explicit (conscious) bias: conscious, intentional discrimination against certain groups. - Implicit (unconscious) bias: bias that is outside a person's consciousness. - National origin discrimination: Unfavorable treatment due national origin, ethnicity, or accent. - Prejudice: a bias, opinion, idea, or belief about something; an assumption or dislike for a person or group simply based on the person's membership in that group. - Racial discrimination: treating a person adversely due to race or characteristics associated with that race, such as hair texture, facial features, or skin color. - Structural racism: the history and reality of racism that combines to create a system that negatively impacts communities of color. - Stereotype: beliefs and opinions about the characteristics, attributes, and behaviors of members of a group; a generalization, often exaggerated, or untrue.